ppy/osu-wiki/news/2019-10-01-new-featured-artist-updates.md

 date: 2019-10-01 10:00:00 +0000
 ---

 We promised a big update in the last Featured Artist reveal, and boy did we mean it. **197** new tracks from **12** of our absurdly talented Featured Artists are now available.
-Check it all out!
+Check them all out!

 ![](/wiki/shared/news/banners/featured-artist.jpg)

-There's so much to go over, so we'll dip right into it - just remember that **clicking the artist banners will take you directly to their Featured Artist listing**, and that the newer tracks listed in this post are likely to be towards the bottom of their respective page.
+There's so much to go over, so we'll dip right into it—just remember that **clicking the artist banners will take you directly to their Featured Artist listing**, and that the newer tracks listed in this post are likely to be towards the bottom of their respective page.

 Got that?
 Great.
 ONWARDS!